evan2945/Udacity-Robotics-Follow-Me/RoboND-DeepLearning-Project/README.md

 network performing worse with the additional data.
 This definitely could be attributed to me just collecting bad data, not enough additional data, or some other human error.
 If I were to try for a better score, I would focus my attention on collecting much more useful data from the simulation.
 This was such an amazing project and I thoroughly enjoyed learning these techniques!

+One note of extensibility for this model.
+Would this work just as well for following a cat, or dog, or car, etc.?
+I think for the particular model I created here and the hyperparameters used, I think it would depend on the object.
+If the object was the size of a human or larger, such as a car, I think this would perform just as well as it did for our human target here.
+I do not think it would work as well for smaller objects.
+One huge problem with the current model is that it has difficulty spotting a target that is farther away (and thus smaller).
+This would apply to an object that is closer, but smaller, so the network would struggle to follow.
+Another issue, as mentioned above, is that bilinear upsampling causes loss of some finer details.
+With larger objects, losing some detail isn't as detrimental, but with smaller objects, it would be an issue.
+To overcome this, I would make several changes.
+First, we would have to ensure to get a lot of very detailed and comprehensive training data.
+I would also change our strategy of using bilinear upsampling.
+Switching that out for transpose convolutional layers would add learnable layers and help retain some of the finer details needed for smaller objects.
+It would slow down the network some, but is probably necessary for smaller objects.

 ### Extra!
 So since this was the final project, I decided to have a little extra fun and incorporate something I have been reading about